JUMO-GmbH-Co-KG/embedded-compositor/README.md

 ```

-For convenience of QML applications, we also implement a QML interface to embedded_shell_surface, which is implemented in the subproject quickembeddedshellwindow
+For convenience of QML applications, we also implement a QML interface to embedded_shell_surface, which is implemented in the subproject quickembeddedshellwindow (see [.h](/quickembeddedshellwindow/quickembeddedshellwindow.h), [.cpp](quickembeddedshellwindow/quickembeddedshellwindow.cpp))

 ```qml
     import EmbeddedShell 1.0